chnyda/taikungoclient/client/docs/SimplePrometheusEntity.md

 HasPrometheusRuleName returns a boolean if a field has been set.

-### SetPrometheusRuleNameNil

-`func (o *SimplePrometheusEntity) SetPrometheusRuleNameNil(b bool)`

- SetPrometheusRuleNameNil sets the value for PrometheusRuleName to be an explicit nil

-### UnsetPrometheusRuleName
-`func (o *SimplePrometheusEntity) UnsetPrometheusRuleName()`

-UnsetPrometheusRuleName ensures that no value is present for PrometheusRuleName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)